- Classical Ballet Program, Pre-Professional Program

-Following her retirement from the stage in May 2009, Atkins was appointed Children’s Ballet Mistress and faculty for Boston Ballet School.
-She has staged the children’s roles for Mikko Nissinen’s The Nutcracker, George Balanchine’s Coppélia and A Midsummer Night’s Dream and Rudolph Nureyev’s Don Quixote.
+Following her retirement from the stage in 2009, Atkins was appointed Children’s Ballet Mistress and faculty for Boston Ballet School.
+She has staged the children’s roles for Mikko Nissinen’s The Nutcracker, George Balanchine’s Coppélia and A Midsummer Night’s Dream, and Rudolph Nureyev’s Don Quixote.
 For Boston Ballet’s Next Generation, Atkins was ballet mistress for Jorma Elo’s world premiere of One Concerto in 2010, and assisted Margaret Tracey with the staging of Raymonda Variations in 2012.